Privacy Notice for Generation New Era families

 2. To ensure a representative sample and to understand who takes part

-In England, Wales and Scotland, this information is received from birth records and health records and is supplied to Ipsos along with your contact details.
+In England, Wales and Scotland, this information is received from birth registration records and health records and is supplied to the survey agency along with your contact details.
 It may also be used during fieldwork to make sure the study represents the UK population and includes groups who are less often included in longitudinal studies.
+UCL is also provided with this information, including for families who do not take part in the study, and we will retain it for a limited amount of time to understand who does and doesn’t take part.

 3. To record that you were invited to take part in the study